Class wwJsonSerializer

 Cursor Serialization

-However, you can use CollectionToCursor() to convert JSON collections back into a cursor by providing an open target cursor or table to import to.
+However, you can use wwJsonSerializer::DeserializeCursor or CollectionToCursor() to convert JSON collections back into an open cursor or table.

 Here's an example that demonstrates how wwJsonSerializer works when round-tripping data: